DumpName/docker_isbg/README.md

 - `spamSubject`: Messages with this prefix will automaticaly sorted to spam without scoring them, usefull if your mailbox provider is offering this feature
 - `report`: Flag whether or not the `--noreport` for isbg should be set or not. yes = Flag is not set, no (Default) = Flag is set
 - `spamLifetime`: Duration in days after which the spam-messages in your spambox should be automatically deleted
+- `mailLifetime`: Duration in days after which the INBOX-messages should be automatically deleted
 - `ham`: Ham folder where you can move wrong spam detections.
 Spamassassin will learn these in the next learning run as ham.
 Messages placed here will automaticaly be moved in your inbox after they have been learned
 - `sent`: Your mailbox for sent messages.
 Spamassassin will use this folder to learn ham messages.